-- After any software or hardware changes which may affect the scanner image quality. - If there are any significant changes to the acquisition or reconstruction parameters originally agreed with the UK PET Core Lab - Any other circumstances that arise that the Core Lab deems may alter the image quality such as; QC failures, apparent scanner degradation or poor image quality.

-It is the responsibility of the participating PET centre to inform the Core Lab of any upgrades to the scanner hardware or software prior to the upgrade.
+- After any software or hardware changes which may affect the scanner image quality. - If there are any significant changes to the acquisition or reconstruction parameters originally agreed with the UK PET Core Lab - Any other circumstances that arise that the Core Lab deems may alter the image quality such as; QC failures, apparent scanner When (re)scheduling of a mobile service means that different scanners will be used at a participating PET centre if not already accredited (check with Core Lab) It is the responsibility of the participating PET centre to inform the Core Lab of any upgrades to the scanner hardware or software prior to the upgrade.
 If the upgrade is likely to affect the image quality the site will be required to repeat the phantom scans before continuing to scan patients as part of the trial.

-4.2.
-Quality Control (QC) Procedures
+5.2 Quality Control (QC) Procedures